Welcome to Drie Kuilen Nature Reserve

 The “dormitory” facilities are ideal for school camps or large groups that would like facilities to accommodate bigger numbers.

-Experience the natural beauty of the Karoo by embarking on a game drive, where animals such as Springbuck, Gemsbok, Eland, Kudu, Red Hartebeest, Black Wildebeest, Vaal Rhebuck, Klipspringer, Ostriches, even the rare Bontebok and Cape Mountain Zebra are seen in their natural environment.
+Experience the natural beauty of the Karoo by embarking on a scenic drive, where animals such as Springbuck, Gemsbok, Eland, Kudu, Red Hartebeest, Black Wildebeest, Vaal Rhebuck, Klipspringer, even the rare Bontebok and Cape Mountain Zebra can be seen in their natural environment.

 Birdwatchers are catered for too with a number of different species residing here.
 Conservation is an important part of the reserve and measures are taken to ensure that man’s eco footprint is as minimal as possible.